 Rachel interned with DelMoSports for the 2016 event season and quickly became apart of the team.
-She is a recent graduate from Stockton University.
-Her major was International Business.
+She is a recent graduate from Stockton University with a Bachelor of Science in International Business.
 Rachel has traveled the world and to date can speak 3 different languages (smarty pants).
 Rachel is a well spoken, hard working, go getting asset to the DelMoSports team.
-You will often see Rachel during Registration assisting athletes at the “Solutions Desk” and on site assisting where needed.
+You will often see Rachel during Registration assisting athletes at the “Solutions Desk”, on site assisting where needed and Sponsors Activation.

 Rachel enjoys sunsets at Douglass Park (site of ETC swim).